 Don’t fall for ‘reestablishing a normal bowel pattern’ as a priority with small bowel obstruction.
 Because the patient can’t take in oral fluids ‘maintaining fluid balance’ comes first.

 Pernicious anemia s/s include pallor, tachycardia, and sore red tongue.

-With flecainide (Tambocor), an antiarrythmic, limit fluids and sodium intake, because sodium increases water retention which could lead to heart failure.
+With flecainide (Tambocor), an antiarrhythmic, limit fluids and sodium intake, because sodium increases water retention which could lead to heart failure.

 Basophils release histamine during an allergic response.

 Adenosine is the treatment of choice for paroxysmal atrial tachycardia.
-Iatragenic means it was caused by treatment, procedure, or medication.
+Iatrogenic means it was caused by treatment, procedure, or medication.

 Other than initially to test tolerance, G-tube and J-tube feedings are usually given as